The national medical examiner system

 - improve the quality of mortality data.

-Medical examiner offices at acute trusts in England
+Medical examiner offices in England

 The role of these offices is to examine deaths to: